danigb/smplr/README.md

 ### Soundfont

 A Soundfont player.
-A Soundfont player.
 By default it loads audio from Benjamin Gleitzman's package of [pre-rendered sound fonts](https://github.com/gleitz/midi-js-soundfonts).

 ```js